 Chairs should provide agenda items for Church Council meetings to the Moderator or Council Secretary.
 Ministry Chairs shall report Ministry activities at council meetings, and communicate to the Office Administrator information needed for church bulletins, and newsletter articles as needed to keep the Congregation and community aware of ongoing Ministry activities.
 An expense report shall be provided at the annual budget meeting and an annual report of Ministry activities to the Office Administrator for inclusion in the Church Annual Report.

 Ministry Chairs make up the Church Council and function to carry out the business and mission of the church between Congregational meetings.
-Women in Service to Highwater (W.I.S.H.)
-President shall be a member of Church Council with voting rights.
-The President of W.I.S.H. shall be elected by the W.I.S.H. members.
+A representative of Women in Service to Highwater (W.I.S.H.) shall be a member of Church Council with voting rights.
+The representative of W.I.S.H. shall be elected by the W.I.S.H. members.

 The Council makes decisions, authorizes expenditures, facilitates and evaluates the programs and purposes of the church and votes on personnel matters.
 The Council represents the church and acts on behalf of its members.